ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/175782758-ed3c0642-5acc-4fba-92ab-e60e28d9f95d.png)

-And looks like we are facing another LFI story ...
-Internet is full of LFI Cheat Sheet ...
+It seems that we are dealing with a Local File Inclusion (LFI) vulnerability.
+LFI vulnerabilities allow an attacker to include local files on the target system in HTTP requests and access their contents.
+There are many resources available online, that can help with identifying and exploiting LFI vulnerabilities.

 ![image](https://user-images.githubusercontent.com/84577967/175782872-51eb640f-22f2-4ef2-afd7-cba363eacd24.png)

-The way to get a reverse shell on this webapp is by trying to include the apache2 `access_log` or `access.log`, I actually found it on `/proc/self/fd/6`
+To get a reverse shell on this web application, we can try including the Apache2 `access_log` or `access.log` file.
+I actually ended up by finding the location of this file by reading the `/proc/self/fd/6` file.

 ![image](https://user-images.githubusercontent.com/84577967/175782863-b86ecd11-9215-4605-a7fd-dcb7f83b99a9.png)

-Then I injected my payload on `User-Agent` value to check if it's really exploitable or not cause in some cases the PHP webapp uses `file_get_contents` or `fopen` and those functions won't execute any PHP code only `include`, `require`, `include_once` and `require_once` would execute the PHP codes of another file ...
+I injected a payload into the `User-Agent` value.
+Some PHP web applications use functions such as `file_get_contents` or `fopen` to include/read external files, but these functions do not execute PHP code.
+Only functions like `include`, `require`, `include_once`, and `require_once` can execute PHP codes.

 ![image](https://user-images.githubusercontent.com/84577967/175782913-8fc573d0-d623-4322-b454-5186f3efa5c6.png)

-Anyway, looks pretty whenever you get an RCE :smile:
+Anyway, It seems that we have successfully gained Remote Code Execution (RCE) :smile:.

 ![image](https://user-images.githubusercontent.com/84577967/175782954-55971df9-f2fc-46b9-84be-07587472fca7.png)

-And to get a reverse shell I injeted this payload
+To get a reverse shell, I injected this payload:

 ![image](https://user-images.githubusercontent.com/84577967/175783019-f7aa1a23-5564-4ae1-a410-1ba2ed0a3dbd.png)